SimpleSharp/AdsWrapper/README.md

     END_STRUCT
     END_TYPE

-Quick Start Step 2: Create the structures as variables (you can choose any name you like)
+Quick Start Step 2 - Create the structures as variables (you can choose any name you like):

     VAR_GLOBAL
 	    DATA_FROM_HMI_TO_PLC	: _DATA_FROM_HMI_TO_PLC;
 	    DATA_FROM_PLC_TO_HMI	: _DATA_FROM_PLC_TO_HMI;
     END_VAR

-Quick Start Step 3: In Visual Studio, install NuGet Packages
+Quick Start Step 3 - In Visual Studio, install NuGet Packages:

     dotnet add package Beckhoff.TwinCAT.Ads
     dotnet add package CommunityToolkit.Mvvm

-Quick Start Step 4: Add this library to your project
+Quick Start Step 4 - Add this library to your project:

     git clone https://github.com/SimpleSharp/AdsWrapper.git
     cd AdsWrapper